-J_t represents costs that are impossible to assign to any one contract; we added the additional restriction that they are fixed in relation to ${}^fC_t + {}^cC_t$.
+J_t represents costs that are impossible to assign to any one contract; we added the additional restriction that they are fixed in relation to ${}^{f}C_t + {}^{c}C_t$.
 Note that we excluded the portion of indirect costs that reimbursed capital depreciation expenses.
 In our modeling of the contractor's perspective on cost and value maximization, depreciation was captured elsewhere.
 However, when depreciation was accounted for as an indirect cost it played a role in determining contract price, and we treated it in that context later.
-Otherwise, the expression for Z_t is close to the specification used in IDA's indirect cost forecasting models where the fixed and variable portions of indirect costs were estimated statistically.
+Otherwise, the expression for Z_t is close to the specification used in IDA's indirect cost statistically.